isaacksdata/csort/docs/source/usage.rst

 Alternative modes
 .................

-Csort can be executed in alternative modes which do not modify the code.
+|project_name| can be executed in alternative modes which do not modify the code.

 .. option:: --check CHECK